 Every time you withdraw funds, you eat away at your retirement savings.
 You need this money to live when you actually retire.
-Hopefully, you have many years ahead of you, but the more you spend now, the less you have then.
+Hopefully, you have many years ahead of you, but the more you spend now, the less you have in the future.

 You also have to deal with fees, taxes, and penalties for early withdrawals.
-The pull is real, but people too often fall into this hole after a gray divorce.
+The pull is real, but people too often fall into this hole during and after a gray divorce.

 Related Reading: 8 Things You Should Never do During Divorce

 California is a community property state.
 This means the court views all assets acquired during a marriage as belonging equally to both spouses.
 As you might imagine, this has an impact on divorce settlements and the division of property.